Gail Taylor has three areas of research interest:

 Investigating Biochar application as a potential solution to climate change - quantifying the carbon sequester capacity and its effect on plant yield.
 It has been suggested that biochar could offset up to 12 % of GHG emissions, thus reducing global climate change, but there is limited evidence base on which to make generalisation and EUROCHAR addresses these gaps.

-Developing nutritionally enhanced lettuce with improved disease prevention potential.
+Developing nutritionally enhanced lettuce with improved shelf life.

 Using physiology and genetics to investigate adaptation to drought in two populations of Populus.